dvanmosselbeen/flightgear-belgian-custom-scenery-src/README.md

 This repository contains the source files of the **flightgear-belgian-custom-scenery** repository [1].
-This include all the Blender and all source files which helped to created the FGFS Belgium scenery.
+This include all the Blend and all source files which helped to created the FGFS Belgium scenery.

 This repository is not for the average user but is destinated to all peoples who want to collaborate on the Belgian FlightGear Flight Simulator Scenery.